raggar/Chatter/README.md

 ## Project Description

-Chatter is a full-stack social media application designed to help people conenct and communicate online.
-Users are able to register for an account and can subsequently create individial posts that are displayed on the application's home screen in real-time.
+Chatter is a full-stack social media application designed to help people connect and communicate online.
+Users are able to register for an account and can subsequently create individual posts that are displayed on the application's home screen in real-time.
 Those posts can then be liked and commented on by other Chatter users.
 The platforms also enables users to communicate in real-time through private chat rooms.

 ## Features